shubozhang/java-8-features/README.md

 It gives ways to efficiently process large amounts of data... and also smaller ones.

 * How efficient?
-** In paralle, to leverage the computing power of multicore CPUs.
+** In parallel, to leverage the computing power of multi-core CPUs.
 ** Pipelined, to avoid unnecessary intermediary computations.

 * Why can't a Collection be a Stream?